Skip to main content

 Deutsche Bank€5.90-9.90No free option

-ATM withdrawals: N26 gives you 3 free withdrawals per month (€2 after that).
+ATM withdrawals: N26 gives you 3 free withdrawals per month (€2 per withdrawal after that).
 DKB offers unlimited free withdrawals worldwide with an active account.
 ING is free at 50,000+ ATMs in Germany.

-SCHUFA is Germany's main credit bureau — think of it as a credit score system.
+SCHUFA is Germany's main credit bureau.
+Think of it as a credit score system.
 As a new foreigner, you have no SCHUFA history.
-This is different from having bad SCHUFA — it simply means the system doesn't know you yet.
+This is different from having bad SCHUFA.
+The system simply does not know you exist yet.

 What this means for your bank account:

-• Traditional banks: Check SCHUFA but may still open a basic account → possible delays or rejections
+• Traditional banks check SCHUFA but may still open a basic account.
+Expect possible delays or rejection for premium products.

 How to start building your SCHUFA:

-1. Open a German bank account (creates a SCHUFA entry)
+1. Open a German bank account.
+This creates a SCHUFA entry.

-3. Apply for a credit card after 2-3 months
+3. Apply for a free credit card after 2 to 3 months.

-4. Always pay bills on time — this is the most important factor
+4. Always pay bills on time.
+This is the single most important factor.

-Here's something most guides don't tell you: German law guarantees you the right to a basic bank account.
-Under §31 of the Zahlungskontengesetz (Payment Accounts Act), every person legally residing in the EU — regardless of nationality — is entitled to a Basiskonto (basic payment account).
+Something most guides skip: German law guarantees you the right to a basic bank account.
+Under Section 31 of the Zahlungskontengesetz (Payment Accounts Act), every person legally residing in the EU is entitled to a Basiskonto (basic payment account), regardless of nationality.

 What the Basiskonto includes: